 These reactions can be severe and are at their worst in the first week after the event, however, in most cases, they fade over time.
 If your day-to-day functioning is seriously affected for more than one month after the event, it's important to discuss it with a GP or mental health professional.
 These reactions include:

 - feeling overwhelmed

 - intrusive memories or bad dreams related to the bushfires

 - constant questioning – "What if I had done x, y or z, instead?"

 - 'replaying' the event and inventing different outcomes in order to be prepared should it happen again.

 It is also important to understand that a friend, loved one or work colleague may see these reactions in you, often when you do not.
 They may see you are detached, unfocused, anxious, or tearful without provocation.
-Listen to the opinions of those you trust.
-It is a sign of respect to friends and family to act on their advice and discuss these issues with a GP or mental health professional.
+Listen to the opinions of those you trust, which may involve seeking help from a GP or mental health professional.

 Beyond a common reaction